 This fellowship is available to U.S. citizens only, although they may have residency anywhere around the world.
 Women and men with outstanding capabilities and experience from a wide variety of backgrounds (including academia, business, government, journalism, law, and other professions) are encouraged to apply.
-Candidates must have received a PhD from an accredited university on or after January 1, 2009.
+Candidates must have received a PhD or JD from an accredited university on or after January 1, 2009.

 The Wilson Center will not accept:

 - Applicants working on a PhD or JD degree (even if the degree is to be awarded prior to the proposed fellowship year) or who received a PhD or JD prior to January 1, 2009.

 - Proposals of a partisan or advocacy nature.

 - Primary research in the natural sciences.

 - Projects that create musical composition or dance.

 - Projects that are the rewriting of doctoral dissertations.

 - The editing of texts, papers, or documents.

 - The preparation of textbooks, anthologies, translations, and memoirs.